Sprink

 MVP Phase

-Because of my uniquely close understanding of the current AS400 system and user workflows, the product owner asked me to assist in the creation of user stories.
+The product owner asked me to assist in the creation of user stories because of my uniquely close understanding of the current AS400 system and user workflows.
 I wrote out the remaining 80% of the user stories for the MVP in Jira.

-I was later brought back onto the project for UX near the completion of MVP design for the dashboard experience, non-member and unemployment workflows, and re-design the funds & payments in the member profile.
+I was brought back onto the project for UX near the completion of MVP design work to design the dashboard experience, non-member and unemployment workflows, and re-design the funds & payments in the member profile.
+With the project nearing completion and time running short, I leveraged the design system to move directly to high-fidelity designs, bypassing low-fidelity wireframes.

-I determined that dashboard functionality would be life-changing for the office admin during user interviews.
-The dashboard would feed them information they currently needed to seek out through numerous reports down cumbersome workflows.
+The dashboard would feed the user information they currently needed to seek out through numerous reports down cumbersome workflows.
 It included live member metrics, member flags, and the ability to pin members and contractors.
-This functionality would save hours of time per week.
+This functionality would save users hours of time per week.

-Non-member and unemployment workflows required determining how they would be treated within the new system (as a member type, status, or flag) compared to the AS400 lists.
+Non-member and unemployment workflows required deciding how they would be treated within the new system (as a member type, status, or flag) compared to the AS400 lists.

 Non-members were determined to be its entirely own entity outside of being a member.
-They required eight different use cases to cover all scenarios of how a non-member could exist within the system across the lifecycle of membership.
-These workflows also cover the path to becoming a member and the unique requirements for each scenario.
+I identified that eight different use cases would be required to cover all scenarios of how a non-member could exist within the system across the lifecycle of membership.
+These workflows also covered the path to becoming a member and the unique requirements for each scenario.

 I determined unemployment would be a flag manually marked by the user in a member's profile when the member reported their unemployment.
 The workflows included marking unemployment, updating a variety of unemployment information, automatic flags, and removing the flag.